CSCfi/csc-user-guide/docs/cloud/rahti/images/creating.md

 CMD ["bash"]
 ```

-This simply install `git` over `centos` and sets the default command as `bash`.
+This simply installs `git` over `centos` and sets the default command as `bash`.
 The image will then have 3 layers (FROM, RUN and CMD), each of then doing changes over the previous.
 See the [Dockerfile](https://docs.docker.com/engine/reference/builder/) reference docs.

-Then, the following command must be used to build the image:
+Then, the following command must be used to build the image `docker.io/user/name:tag`:

 ```bash
 docker build . -t docker.io/user/name:tag